 Queen Shortrastor and King Aeetes suffered a loss of prestige for allying with the dragons during the Dragon War.
 Many cities refused to trade directly with them for years afterwards.
 The nomadic halflings of Cimmeria stepped in and took over the exchange of goods for Colchis and the Dominarie Mountains.

 Ashamed of his actions during the Dragon War, Eathirilu left the Dry Woods.
 He went to the Dark Reaches and studied the saurian monsters of that region.

-882BCE: Toffoun joined the royal court of the newly crowned High King of the Dwarves, Cogard.
+Toffoun joined the royal court of King Cogard.
 Amalgami and Jovy went with Toffoun.

 As work on the defenses for the Dragon Orbs continued, Tentineh and realized that no matter how well-constructed their protections were, they would eventually be breached.
 Tentineh suggested a solution.
 Each of the Heroes of the Dragon War would bind his or her soul to one of the Orbs.
 When the Orb was broken, that Hero would be returned to life, ready to fight the dragons once again.
 The other Heroes approved of the idea and Tentineh began designing the complicated spell that would put each of the Heroes in stasis when they were ready to “die.”
 In this stasis each would await the breaking of the Orb their soul protected.

 Gorwinua’s wild nature made her unsuited for helping to construct the Orbs’ defenses.
 She began writing an epic poem that detailed the Heroes’ exploits during the Dragon War.